Emer722/Portfolio/Longevity/README.md

 + In the noncommunicable category, there is little change among the top countries compared to the previous analysis.
 However, for the bottom countries, **ischaemic heart disease** has emerged as the leading cause of death, replacing **stroke**, while the remaining causes remain largely consistent.

 + I conclude that the top 10 countries continue to experience significant issues with suicide, likely due to high levels of pressure in their competitive environments.
 In the noncommunicable category, the leading causes of death remain consistent, with **cancer** and **heart problems** contributing to prolonged longevity.
 Conversely, in the bottom 10 countries, **HIV/AIDS** is a leading cause of death, often attributed to a lack of education regarding sexual health.
 Additionally, there is a lower prevalence of cancer-related diseases in these countries, which can be linked to limited access to healthcare facilities.
-Consequently, many individuals do not receive timely treatment, preventing them from reaching advanced stages of cancer, which shortened the longevity.
+Consequently, many individuals do not receive timely treatment, preventing them from reaching advanced stages of cancer, which shortens their longevity.

+View my notebook with detailed steps here: [Longevity/Death_Cause.ipynb](https://github.com/Emer722/Portfolio/blob/main/Longevity/Death_Cause.ipynb)

+### Conclusion: